albertoanalytics/sakila_analysis_queries/README.md

 - [Query file](./actors_in_more_than_10_films.sql)
 - **Technical explanation**: Identifies actors who have appeared in more than 10 films.
 The query joins the `actor`, `film_actor`, and `film` tables, groups the results by actor ID, first name, and last name, and uses the `COUNT` function to aggregate the film count for each actor.
 The `HAVING` clause filters actors with more than 10 films.
-- **Why is this the best approach?**: This query is efficient because it directly identifies actors who have appeared in more than 10 films using a simple join and filtering strategy.
+- **Why is this the best approach?**: This query directly identifies actors who have appeared in more than 10 films using a simple join and filtering strategy.
 This results in optimized execution time and resource utilization.
 - **Business case**: Identifying actors who have appeared in more than 10 films can help the business understand which actors are popular among customers, allowing for better film selection and marketing efforts.

 [Back to Top](#sakila-sample-database-analysis)